Salem Township spends $20,000 in June on road repairs after recent flooding

 “I had to drive around the other street just to get into my house at one time,” recalls Smith.

-Smith says the roads were the worse she’s seen in fifteen years of living there.
+Smith says the roads were the worse she’s seen in 15 years of living there.

 “There for a while I thought I’d get stuck when I’d come home.
 The roads were horrible,” said Smith.